Michael Ausiello

 Michael Ausiello /ˌɔːsiˈɛloʊ/ (born February 23, 1972) is an American television industry journalist, author, and actor.
 He was a senior writer at TV Guide and its companion website, TVGuide.com, between 2000 and 2008.
 From 2008 to 2010, he wrote and reported for Entertainment Weekly before launching his own television news site, TVLine.
 Ausiello also published a memoir in 2017, Spoiler Alert: The Hero Dies, which was adapted into a film titled Spoiler Alert released in 2022.

 Early life

 Ausiello grew up in Roselle Park, New Jersey, and attended Roselle Park High School.
-He is a graduate of the University of Southern California.
+He is a graduate of the University of Southern California with a BA in journalism.

 Career

 Ausiello spent three years as the senior news editor of Soaps in Depth magazine and served as media relations coordinator at Entertainment Tonight.
 He began writing for TV Guide in 2000.
 During his eight-year tenure at TV Guide, he wrote for both the magazine and its website.
 Ausiello's columns at TV Guide included Today's News, The Ausiello Report, a weekly print column that expanded into a regularly updated blog online, and Ask Ausiello, an exclusively online weekly Q&A. Ausiello contributed to the website's weekly podcast, TV Guide Talk and the weekly TV Guide Channel program The 411 with a five-minute segment entitled "The Big Five", where he commented on the top five entertainment industry stories of the week.
 Ausiello also had a vodcast version of The Ausiello Report.

 Ausiello has also contributed commentary to media outlets outside of TV Guide, such as Today, Good Morning America, Fox & Friends, American Morning, Inside Edition, Extra, Access Hollywood, and Entertainment Tonight.
 He is a regular guest every Friday morning on Sirius Satellite Radio's popular morning show, "OutQ in the Morning" (Channel 109) with host Larry Flick, where they converse with callers about all things television—shows, stars, and plot lines, including scoops and spoilers.

 Having become friends with actors and producers such as Amy Sherman-Palladino, Ausiello has appeared in a few cameo roles on episodes of television series including Gilmore Girls, Veronica Mars, and Scrubs.

 In August 2025 he departed TVLine, which he had launched in 2011.